DreamVB/Hello-World/README.md

 <h2>Building the program</h2>

-<h3>Running from the command line in Linux</h3>
+<h3>Building from the command line in Linux</h3>

 <pre>
 <code>
-  Download the project and unzip it
+  Download or clone the project and unzip it
-  Open bash in the un-ziped folder.
+  Open a bash window in the folder you extracted the project to.
   <b>Type</b>
   Make
 </code>